adlnet/xAPI-Spec/xAPI-About.md

 xAPI for the particular use case being addressed.
 It is very important that such communities exist and share best practices.
 For more information on publishing vocabularies, see the [Vocabulary Companion Specification](https://adl.gitbooks.io/companion-specification-for-xapi-vocabularies/content) and [Vocabulary Primer](https://adl.gitbooks.io/experience-xapi-vocabulary-primer/content/) documents.

-It is recommended that a Profile use a unique "category" within a Statement's "context" property to refer to any Statement
+It is recommended that a Profile use a unique "category" within a Statement's context to refer to any Statement
 which implements the Profile.
 An example profile is [cmi5](https://github.com/AICC/CMI-5_Spec_Current"), which is designed for the traditional single learner, single online learning use case.
 An example cmi5 Statement can be found in [Appendix B: cmi5 Example](#Appendix1B).